Roth IRA vs Traditional IRA: Which is Right for You?

 The main difference between Roth and traditional IRAs is how contributions (the money you put into the account) and distributions (withdrawals) are taxed.
+Read on to learn more about the differences between these two types of IRAs.

-Back up!
-What is an IRA?
+What is a traditional IRA?

 A traditional IRA provides an upfront tax break on contributions.
 Withdrawals from the account in retirement are taxed as income.
 The money you contribute to a traditional IRA may be deductible from the amount of income the IRS taxes.
 (We say “may be,” because, well, IRS rules.
 More on those below.)
 For example, if you make $75,000 and contribute $7,000 to a traditional IRA in 2024, your taxable income for the year will drop to $68,000.